mohammad-tahmasebi-ci/milestone-project/README.md

 - navbar contains a single menu option to return the user to the introduction area
 - introduction area describes the purpose of the game verbally, as well as visually
 - a reaction is caused only when the designated areas are clicked
-- a shake effect is caused when selected images do not matched
+- a shake effect is caused when selected images do not match
 - relevant emoji is displayed upon a successful/failed selection

 ### Future Features